aylarfakheriyan/Simurgh-RtD/README.md

 - Interactive system development
 - User experience evaluation

-The research explores how Virtual Reality can move beyond passive visualization of heritage and support embodied encounters with symbolic meanings, cultural narratives, and collective imagination.
+The research investigates how Virtual Reality can move beyond passive visualization of heritage and support embodied encounters with symbolic meanings, cultural narratives, and collective imagination.

 ---